The Washington State University Pullman Catalog

 509-335-5539

-Director and Associate Professor, J. Peschel (CT); Professors, J. P. Gruen, J. Kaytes, T. Miyasaka, A. Rahmani; Associate Professors, J. Abell, S. Austin (CT), R. Cherf (CT), J. Day, M. Ghandi, R. Krikac, M. Melcher, T. Tafazzoli; J. Theodorson, C. Vielle (CT); Assistant Professors, O. Al-Hassawi, K. Borrman, S. Call, M. Cerruti, M. Cowan (CT), H. Dang, D. Drake (CT), D. Edwards (CT), K. Kraszewska, M. Mansoori (CT), A. Pulay, J. L. Rice (CT), M. Sánchez (CT), K. Shrestha, V. Vahdat.
+Director and Professor, J. Peschel (CT); Professors, R. Cerf (CT), J. P. Gruen, J. Kaytes, T. Miyasaka, A. Rahmani; Associate Professors, J. Abell, O. Al-Hassawi, S. Austin (CT), J. Day, M. Ghandi, R. Krikac, M. Melcher, M. Sánchez, C. Vielle (CT); Assistant Professors, K. Borrman, S. Call, M. Cerruti, M. Cowan (CT), H. Dang, D. Drake (CT), D. Edwards (CT), K. Kraszewska, M. Mansoori (CT), A. Pulay, J. L. Rice (CT), K. Shrestha, V. Vahdat.

 The School of Design and Construction (SDC) offers collaborative learning experiences for students in architecture, interior design, landscape architecture, construction management, and construction engineering to design and construct places in our environment.
 The integrated model teaches students the skill sets required for their chosen design major while giving students a substantial advantage when entering the job market.